International Festival of Contemporary Circus and Theatre

 Contemporary circus is a widely accessible genre, which makes it an easy starting point.
 Yet, disregarding the criterion of quality may be equally harmful in this field as in any other.
 Looking back at the thirteen editions of Letní Letná, there is no single item that wouldn’t reach the quality bar.
 A unique phenomenon, indeed.

 Since 2015 Letní Letná has held the EFFE label – Europe for Festivals, Festivals for Europe.
 The label was created by European Festivals Association.
-In total 23 Czech festivals received it in 2019.
+In total 23 Czech festivals received it for period 2019 - 2021.